Remote work - man working in his kitchen on laptop while speaking on smartphone

 Video conferencing apps

-Blonde woman sitting in home office at desk while using Apple laptop
+Remote work - blonde woman with glasses sitting in home office at desk while using Apple laptop

 Video conferencing apps are a fantastic way to meet people if you’re unable to meet them in-person.
 Video conferencing apps, such as Zoom, replace the in-person meetings because it’s extremely easy to launch the app in a click of a button and see the other person right on your computer screen.